rollbear/trompeloeil/README.md

 If the build finds a CMake package for `Catch2` it will use that, otherwise it will download a header-only version of Catch2 v2.x.

-Build the self test programs explicitly, they are excluded from target `ALL`.

 ```
 cmake --build build_dir -t self_test thread_terror custom_recursive_mutex